UNNC-Fab/2025-1-FYZHAO/docs/index.md

 features:
   - title: Copyright 2025 Fengyi Zhao - Creative Commons Attribution Non Commercial
-    details: This webpage is powered by VitePress ( https://vitepress.vuejs.org/ ).
+    details: This webpage is powered by <a href="https://vitepress.vuejs.org/">VitePress</a>.
 ---